tinkkit/tink-identity-card-number-angular/README.md

 ## What is this repository for?

-The Tink Angular identity card number directive provides you with an input field preformatted for identity card numbers.
+The Tink Angular identity card number directive provides you with an input field preformatted for Belgian identity card numbers.

 Tink is an in-house developed easy-to-use front-end framework for quick prototyping and simple deployment of all kinds of websites and apps, keeping a uniform and consistent look and feel.